Mechree/ML-CS-6840-Project/deliverables/scripts/k-means/k-means.md

 ### Adjusted Rand Index (ARI)

 ARI computes another similarity metric used to measure two clusterings, adjusted for chance.
 Useful for determining the agreement of results between two methods or against ground truth data.
 A value of 1.0 indicates perfect match, a value of 0 indicates agreement equivilent to randomness, and a negative value indicates (up to -1) indicates severe disagreement.
-Considered more robust the NMI.
+Considered more robust than NMI.

+### Variance Ratio Criterion (Calinski–Harabasz index)

+An evaluation metric where the assessment of the clustering quality is based solely on the dataset and the clustering results, and not on external, ground truth labels.

 ## Training Process